loganmarchione/docker-php-startpage/FEATURES.md

 ```

 ## Custom footer
-This file contains the HTML used in the footer.
+The file `footer.php` contains the HTML used in the footer.
 Populate it as needed.
 ```
 <div class="container">
   <footer class="py-3 my-4">